Texas Health and Human Services

 Learn more about how these federal civil rights are related to working and breastfeeding by visiting the U.S. Equal Employment Opportunity Commission’s enforcement guidance website.

-Educational Programs Cannot Discriminate.
+Educational Programs Cannot Discriminate

 Transportation Security Administration (TSA) Regulations